ngrodzitski/opio/README.md

 from the *Connection*.

-The core concept of the library is **Connection** which is implemented by `opio::net::tcp::connector_t<Traits>`.
+The core concept of the library is **Connection** which is implemented by `opio::net::tcp::connection_t<Traits>`.
-It encapsulates the low-level "socket" (which is a mean of doing IO) and provides a simple client API to send buffers and handle incoming data (which also comes in a form of buffers).
+It encapsulates the low-level "socket" (which is a means of doing IO) and provides a simple client API to send buffers and handle incoming data (which also comes in a form of buffers).
 The intended profile of working with a connection can be described as _bytes-in/bytes-out_.

-It is important to understand that `opio::net::tcp::connector_t` is designed to be used as `std::shared_pointer` and it wraps all the necessary context for performing IO function.
+It is important to understand that `opio::net::tcp::connector_t` is designed to be used as `std::shared_ptr` and it wraps all the necessary context for performing IO function.
 **Connection**  runs its operations on `asio::io_context`.